Béla Imrédy

 In February 1939, Imrédy's moderate opponents, dissatisfied with his increasing alignment with Germany and Hungary's right-wing, presented Regent Horthy with evidence suggesting that Imrédy had Jewish ancestry through his great-grandfather.
 When confronted with the evidence, Imrédy was unable to refute the claims and subsequently resigned as prime minister on February 13, 1939.
-Imrédy went on to serve in the Hungarian Army in 1940 and later founded the Party of Hungarian Renewal, a pro-fascist and anti-Semitic organization, in October of that year.
+Imrédy went on to serve in the Hungarian Army in 1940 and later founded the Party of Hungarian Renewal, a pro-fascist and antisemitic organization, in October of that year.
 Following Germany's occupation of Hungary in 1944, Imrédy was considered by German Plenipotentiary Edmund Veesenmayer as the top candidate to succeed Miklós Kállay as prime minister.
 However, Regent Horthy refused to support the idea, and Döme Sztójay was appointed prime minister instead.
 Imrédy became Sztójay's Minister of Economic Coordination in May 1944, but he was forced to resign in August.
 After German forces were driven out of Hungary, Imrédy was arrested and tried by a People's Tribunal in November 1945.
 Found guilty of war crimes and collaboration with the Nazis, he was sentenced to death and executed by a firing squad in the courtyard of the jail in Markó street, Budapest, in 1946.